Many schools have open doors, an openness that has once again come into focus.

 Last March, investigator Jonas Trolle submitted proposals on how to improve school safety, and just before Christmas, he submitted his final report.

-However, this does not necessarily mean that the school must be locked, as the investigation believed that it's up to each school to decide how to best control unauthorized individuals.
+However, this does not necessarily mean that the school must be locked, but rather that each school can decide how to best control unauthorized individuals.

-He also points out that locked doors can give a false sense of security.
+He also points out that locked doors can provide a false sense of security.

-The most common school attack is by a student who has access or has attended the school before and knows the routines, and maybe even gets let in.
-And if you're motivated, you'll get in anyway, says Jonas Trolle, who is the acting head of the Crime Prevention Council (Brå) with a background in the Center against Violent Extremism.
+The most common school attack is by a student who has access, or has previously attended the school and knows the routines, says Jonas Trolle, who is the acting head of the Crime Prevention Council (Brå) with a background in the Center against Violent Extremism.

 Cannot protect themselves completely